JuvenileFir/FlexibieKV/README.md

 **Plan**:

-- Design how to trigger memory flowing
+- Design how to trigger memory flowing.

 - Asynchronous Expand/Shrink of Log Instance(s)